randomdude/power/README.md

 power
 =====

-Power meter monitoring directly on the Pi using Open Energy Monitor and an LDR
+Power meter monitoring directly on the Pi using just an LDR.
+Add your own monitoring system (I used Zabbix).

-I've forked this from yfory's power meter: https://github.com/yfory/power
+I've forked this from https://github.com/kieranc/power, which in turn was forked from https://github.com/yfory/power .

+Kieranc's code interfaces to a larger system - "Open Energy Monitor".
+If that's what you need to do, I suggest you check his code.

-His uses a capacitor/resistor for the LDR, I use a transistor based circuit instead to provide a digital on/off signal.
+I've used the electronics from Kieranc's project.
+There's a transistor based circuit which provides a digital on/off signal.
-His version also writes values to an SQLite database and graphs them itself, this does not.

-If these features are useful to you, I suggest you check his code.

 # Requirements
 * Raspberry Pi